The-Politico/interactive-news-developer-guide/policies.md

 - If the error is egregious, **take down** the page or component of the page.

-- On twitter, reply to any tweet you've made promoting the piece with a pending correction, then **delete the original tweet**.
+- On twitter, reply to any tweet you've made promoting the piece with a pending correction and screenshot of the tweet, then **delete the original tweet**.

 - If the error can't be fixed quickly, **replace the page** with one that includes the headline and byline of the original content but with large text explaining the page was removed pending a correction.
 Replace a component with a text block.